 You can become a United States citizen either by birth, by naturalization or by through U.S. citizen parents.
 All children born in the United States are U.S. citizens except for children born to foreign nationals who are recognized diplomats of another country.

 A green card is a permanent resident card given to person who is legally authorized to reside permanently in the United States.
 A person with a green card can eventually become a naturalized U.S. citizen after meeting the requirements to become a citizen.
-Green card allows immediate relatives of green card holders to also get green card without much delay found in other family-based immigration category.
-There are many ways to get a green card and these different ways of obtaining a green card is discussed in the articles below.
-Another popular way to get a green card is called the Green card lottery.
-For details on green card please see “5 Ways to Get a Green Card: How do I get a Green Card” and titled “The Green Card Lottery: How I became a U.S. Citizen”.
+Green cards allow immediate relatives of green card holders to also get one without much delay found in other family-based immigration category.

 The green card lottery is an effort by the U.S. Congress to diversify the admission of immigrants into the United States of America.
 To ensure that admission of immigrants is not limited to only a few countries, congress has taken many steps such as setting per-country limits to ensure that the admission of immigrants is diverse.
 Despite these efforts, immigrants are never admitted in equal numbers from all parts of the world.
 Therefore, Congress enacted a permanent immigrant preference based on diversity and admits up to 50,000 “diversity immigrants” each year.
 Applicants of the green card are selected in a lottery and must meet strict but simple eligibility requirements.

 Immigration is very complicated and you need an intelligent attorney to represent you, Lelia is that attorney.- Phillis M.